 On paper, I live in London, and I also study in London too but my studio and darkroom are in Norfolk (my father lives there and it's much cheaper!
 So I'm usually there 50/50).
 Prior to Covid I would travel between the two.
 Then a couple of years back now I took up a post teaching at Arts University Bournemouth which meant my commute was something of a large misshapen triangle, transcending hours and days.
 Lockdown was an immediate change of pace.
 I was almost certainly overworked before with teaching, freelancing, doing a PhD and the most intense commute I'd ever experienced...
 Then it all stopped.

-Im having to be extra careful, I look after my father who is vulnerable (we've had several hospital trips this year) and I have severe allergies (anaphylaxis) so I can't take the current vaccine.
+Im having to be extra careful, I look after my father who is vulnerable (we've had several hospital trips this year) and I have severe allergies (anaphylaxis) so I can't take the current vaccine (update, Ive been double jabbed now!).
 All this means overnight stays, public transport, eating out etc has all been off the cards etc.

 But anyway, it's not been terrible, I've caught up on so much.
 This is a tangled-up photo-dump, I hope you enjoy it...